 - High-value commodities: Elephants, rhinos and now even lions are being pursued across their range by increasingly militarised poaching networks, driven by the US$20 billion a year illegal wildlife market.

 - Protein: The demand for protein in the form of bushmeat and fisheries is escalating as the human population increases.
-Where there is an absence of either formal law enforcement or strong traditional sanctions against extraction, large areas of Africa are being emptied of wildlife.
-In the Congo Basin alone, an estimated five million tonnes of bushmeat are extracted from the forests each year.
+Where there is an absence of either formal law enforcement or strong traditional sanctions against extraction, large areas of Africa are being emptied of wildlife and other natural resources.

-- Land: Conversion of land for human development, including agriculture, and energy in the form of charcoal and firewood, is resulting in an unprecedented rate of habitat loss and fragmentation.
-Once habitats have been destroyed it is near impossible, due to costs and politics, to return them to their natural state.
+- Land: Conversion of land for human development and agriculture is resulting in an unprecedented rate of habitat loss and fragmentation.
+Once habitats have been destroyed it takes many years to return them to their natural state.

 While these pressures are real, the opportunity exists to secure the remaining protected areas and change the trajectory of conservation on the continent.
 African Parks is the only organisation that secures contractual mandates with governments for 20 years or more, to assume the complete responsibility of park management and its law enforcement component.
 Combined with wildlife conservation, economic development and poverty alleviation of surrounding communities, African Parks’ mission is to ensure that each park is ecologically, socially and financially sustainable for the long-term.